Gurnimit/Kscan/README.md

 # Kscan

-Kscan is a Rust-based scanning tool designed to help you efficiently scan either by ip , hostname or both .
+Kscan is a Rust-based scanning tool designed to help you efficiently scan either by IP address, hostname, or both.
+Whether you're a network administrator, security enthusiast, or developer, Kscan offers a reliable and customizable solution for your scanning needs.

 ## Features <br/>
 - Efficient scanning <br/>